shepherdjerred-impostor/template/README.md

-# Imposter Template
+# Impostor Template
-Template for new Imposter plugins
+Template for new Impostor plugins

 Inspired by [this blog post](https://rclayton.silvrback.com/templatizing-github-template-repos)